beardedinbinary/l5-boot-camp/README.md

 *   league/booboo

+## Pull Requests

+** WELCOME **

+Definitely welcome :)
+I make no secret of my inability to be a good developer.
+Please make sure that Pull Requests have a working test file.

+Additionally, I'm more interested in bug fixes and improved functionality that I am about the latest PHP way of doing things (unless there's a great reason).

+## Documentation
+Check out the documentation here.
+There will be a documentation folder coming soon.

+## Security
+If you have identified a security issue, please email **l5bootcamp@keivnjohngallagher.com** directly.
+**Do not file an issue as they are public!**

 ## Copyright and License
 L5BootCamp was written by Kevinjohn Gallagher of Pure Web Brilliant for the Laravel 5 framework.